axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 ---
-title: "Migrate generated FHIR models to Pydantic v2"
+title: "Migrating to Pydantic v2: A Journey with FHIR Models"
 author: "Axel Vanraes"
 categories:
   - "FHIR"